Duclaux, Antoine

 GRAVE LOCATION Lyon: Cimetière de Loyasse, 43, rue du Cardinal-Gerlier (89, Chapelle Testenoire)

-The family of Antoine Duclaux was thrown out of Lyons during the period of Terror in the French Revolution.
+Antoine Duclaux was the son of the merchant and linen trader Pierre Martin-Duclaux.
+His family was prosecuted and thrown out of Lyons during the period of Terror in the French Revolution.
 Two of his brothers were executed.
 The family settled in Charrecy in Burgundy at the Chandelux estate.
-In 1805 he went to Naples to become secretary to general Fursy Compère.
-He spent two years at the court of Joseph Bonaparte and in 1813 he painted Hortense de Beauharnais.
+In 1805 he went to Naples to become secretary to general Fursy Compère (1768-1833).
+He spent two years at the court of Joseph Bonaparte and in 1813 he painted "La Reine Hortense à Aix-les Bains", now at the Musée Napoléon in Arenenberg.

 Related persons